nirnicole/AI_ML_Repositories_Python/README.md

 you can see a basic framework for the csp. topics coverd in csp.py (framework file):
 - Backtrack algorithm
-- AC-3 algorithm
+- AC-3 algorithm (constraint propagation)
+- Minimum-Conflicts algorithm
 - MRV,Degree,LCV heuristics
-- Minimum-Conflicts algorithm

 also a few problem impltmentaions in tester.py such as:
 - CrossWord puzzle